-In the past five years, vaquita numbers have fallen catastrophically as a result of bycatch in nets set to capture the totoaba.
-Today, the vaquita stands on the very edge of extinction – it is believed that fewer than 30 individuals were estimated to survive.
-Four further deaths were recorded by April 2017, including two juveniles.
+In recent years, vaquita numbers have fallen catastrophically as a result of bycatch in nets set to capture the totoaba.
+Today, the vaquita stands on the very edge of extinction – it is estimated that as few as 10 individuals survive.

 Unless all gillnets are eliminated from the range of the vaquita immediately, the vaquita is likely to go extinct soon.

 The totoaba is a critically endangered fish species found only in Mexico’s Gulf of California.
 Caught largely for its swim bladder, an organ prized in traditional Chinese medicine, overfishing in the 20th century saw totoaba numbers fall by 95 per cent.

 Catching the totoaba has been banned in Mexico since 1975 and international trade in the species was banned in 1977.

 Despite this, illegal fishing and trade in totoaba continues.
 A surge in totoaba poaching has been observed since 2010-11, reflecting increased demand for the species in China as a replacement for another species, the Chinese bahaba, which is commercially extinct.

 On our interactive map, the red markers indicate seizures of totoaba by law enforcement since January 2013 and while the black markers represent convictions relating to the totoaba trade.
 This data has been collated from publicly available information, including enforcement agency press releases and news media in English, Spanish and Chinese, but is not an exhaustive data set.
 The black markers represent observations of totoaba swim bladder during investigations by Greenpeace and ourselves since 2015.

 This map is updated regularly

 - Illegal totoaba fishing is pushing the critically endangered vaquita porpoise to extinction.